monsieurBoutte/transduction-demo/README.md

 repo for talk on transducers

 # examples
-- transducers built from scratch
+- transducers built from scratch `util/.transducers`
-- transducers from ramda
+- transducers from ramda `.ramdaTransduction`
-- transducers from transducers-js
+- transducers from transducers-js `.otherTransduction`